emsejournal/openscience/README.md

 * [Neil Ernst](https://www.neilernst.net/), University of Victoria
 * [Chakkrit Tantithamthavorn](http://chakkrit.com/), University of Adelaide

-If you are interested in joining the board and contributing to open-science at EMSE, contact Daniel and Martin by email.
+If you are interested in joining the board and contributing to open science at EMSE, contact Daniel and Martin by email.

 ## Process